IP Architecture

 Tier 3 comprises domain-specific instantiations built atop the foundational tiers.
 These include, for example, systems in robotics, clinical and diagnostic technologies, education and training platforms, and other applied domains.

-Each Tier 3 architecture inherits constraints and capabilities from lower tiers while introducing domain-specific structure.
-Evaluation at this tier focuses on whether such instantiations remain coherent when subjected to real-world assumptions.
+Each Tier 3 architecture inherits formal constraints and capabilities from lower tiers while introducing domain-specific structure.
+Evaluation at this tier focuses on whether such instantiations remain coherent, bounded, and survivable when subjected to real-world assumptions.

-All tiers described above are represented by filed provisional patents and are evaluated within it prior to any external use.
-Progression across tiers does not imply readiness for commercialization, publication, or deployment.
+All tiers described above are represented by filed U.S. provisional patent applications and are evaluated within the Studio prior to broader institutional, academic, or commercial transition.

 A Tiered System of Filed Intellectual Property